buddanaveenkumar-dev/gpu-credit/README.md

 * Onboarding patterns
 * Merchant and account relationships

-Traditional credit infrastructure does not use these signals well.

-Most systems still depend on fixed salary, bureau history, and stable monthly income.
-That does not fit many gig workers.
-They may have thin or no bureau file, variable income, and non-traditional repayment patterns.

-The data exists.
-The bottleneck is compute at scale.

 At scale, a credit decisioning pipeline has to process millions of records, detect fraud across relationship graphs, score risk, apply policy rules, and return a decision in milliseconds.

 This POC shows how NVIDIA's stack can help across three parts of the pipeline: